 Flea Control in the Indoor Environment

 Indoor flea control involves mechanically removing all stages of the fleas, killing any remaining adults, and preventing immature forms from developing.

 - Start by vacuuming thoroughly, especially below drapes, under furniture edges, and where your pet sleeps.
 It is estimated that vacuuming can remove up to 50% of flea eggs.
 Vacuum daily in high traffic areas, weekly in others.
 Each time, seal your vacuum bag in a plastic bag and discard it immediately.
-Do NOT place mothballs or flea collars in the vacuum, since toxic fumes could result.

 - Use a product that will kill any remaining adult fleas and also stop the development of eggs and larvae.
-You will need a product that contains both an adulticide and an insect growth regulator (IGR), such as Nylar (pyriproxyfen) or methoprene.
+You will need a product that contains both an adulticide and an insect growth regulator (IGR); such as Nylar (pyriproxyfen) or methoprene.
 This can be in the form of carpet powders, foggers, or sprays.
 Foggers are especially good for large open areas.
 Surface sprays can reach areas such as baseboards, moldings, cracks, and under furniture where foggers cannot reach.
-Choose the product(s) you use with care, taking into account the presence of children, fish, birds, persons with asthma, etc. Your veterinarian can help you choose the appropriate products for your situation.
+Choose the product(s) you use with care, taking into account the presence of children, persons with asthma, and pets.
+Your veterinarian can help you choose the appropriate products for your situation.
 In severe infestations, you may need the help of a professional exterminator.

 - Wash your pet’s bedding weekly and treat the bed and surrounding area with a product that contains both an adulticide and an insect growth regulator.

 - Do not forget to also clean any other place your pet spends much time.